samuelim01/tp/docs/team/p-xp.md

 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.
 This project is based on [AddressBook - Level 3](https://se-education.org/addressbook-level3/).

-Given below are my contributions to the project
+Given below are my contributions to the project.

 * **New Feature**: Added the ability to add guests and vendors.
     * What it does: Allows users to add new guests and vendors with all the associated fields to WedLog.